EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Emergency price laws and forced coal comeback — the Energiewende in ruins
+Emergency fuel price laws and forced return to coal—the Energiewende in ruins

 Dominant angle identified — does not reflect unanimity of this country’s media

-The Bundestag just passed 'new fuel price rules' — The Local Germany reports legislation aimed at bringing 'more transparency and predictability' after weeks of brutal price hikes.
-The keyword is Preisgrenze (price cap), and Tagesschau reports the SPD wants to 'entlasten' (relieve) citizens with a windfall profits tax.
+The Bundestag just passed "new fuel price regulations"—The Local Germany reports measures aimed at bringing "greater transparency and predictability" after weeks of brutal increases.
+The keyword is Preisgrenze (price cap), and Tagesschau headlines a Social Democratic push to "entlast" (relieve) citizens with a windfall profits tax.

-For a country obsessed with ordoliberalism and fiscal discipline, legislating fuel prices is an admission of distress.
-Tagesschau notes prices are 'sinken vor dem Start der Osterferien' (dropping before Easter holidays) — but warns that crude oil markets could push them back up.
-The tone is classic German methodical pessimism.
+For a country obsessed with ordoliberalism and fiscal discipline, legislating fuel prices amounts to a confession of distress.
+Tagesschau notes that prices "sinken vor dem Start der Osterferien" (fall before Easter break)—but warns that with crude markets, rises could resume.
+The tone is that of methodical German pessimism.

-The Gulf Times, reporting from Qatar, says Chancellor Merz is considering extending coal-fired power plants amid the crisis.
-The irony is heavy: Germany, self-proclaimed champion of the Energiewende (energy transition), finds itself burning more coal than ever.
-The Iran war has destroyed in weeks what years of climate policy had built.
+The Gulf Times, from Qatar's vantage, reports that Chancellor Merz is considering extending coal plant operations amid the crisis.
+The irony is heavy: Germany, the self-proclaimed champion of the Energiewende (energy transition), finds itself burning more coal than ever.
+The war in Iran demolishes in weeks what years of climate policy had built.

-Ordoliberalism in crisis: fiscal discipline yields to social emergency
+Ordoliberalism in crisis: fiscal discipline yields to social urgency

 Discover how another country covers this same story.